News

 Important Notices

-FIRST HOLY COMMUNION PROGRAMME The children’s books and Bibles have now arrived and will be given out with the first ‘parent’s crib sheet’ at the end of the weekend Masses over the next couple of weekends.
-Parents need to work through the first chapter of the book with their child/ren before the first meeting on Thursday 20th November at 5 pm.
+FIRST HOLY COMMUNION PROGRAMME The children’s books and Bibles have now arrived and are available for those who have not yet collected them along with the first ‘parent’s crib sheet’.
+Parents need to work through the first chapter of the book with their child/ren before the first meeting THIS THURSDAY 20th November at 5 pm.
 The catechist will review this first chapter with the children, while parents, with Fr.
 Ian, will look at the next chapter, chapter 2.
 Donations towards the cost of the books and Bibles would be welcome.
-CONFIRMATION PROGRAMME 2025 /2026 There will be an initial meeting for those who applied for the programme and one parent on Thursday 13 th November at 7 pm to outline expectations of candidates and the programme itself.
-The programme will get underway in January.
+CONFIRMATION PROGRAMME 2025 /2026 Thanks for coming along last Thursday evening; as will be seen from the programme distributed, we will begin on Thursday 8th January .
 Many thanks.

-The remaining dates are: November 16th . and each Sunday during the Advent Season: November 30th, December 7th, 14th, and 21st.
+CHILDREN’S LITURGY at the 10.00 am Sunday Mass:- The remaining dates are each Sunday during the Advent Season: November 30th, December 7th, 14th, and 21st .
 Let’s keep growing together in faith and friendship!

 NEWS ADDITIONS, UPDATES & FEEDBACK